Skip to Content

 Mesothelioma Biomarker Research

-Mesothelioma research has impacted both diagnosis and treatment already.
-Investigation into mesothelioma biomarkers involves multiple aspects of the disease.
+Mesothelioma research into mesothelioma biomarkers involves multiple aspects of the disease.
+It has already impacted both treatment and diagnosis of the disease.

 One area of research applies the science of biomarkers to mesothelioma treatment.
 A mesothelioma biomarker is present or plentiful in mesothelioma cells.
 As such, it could be called a mesothelioma tumor marker.
 With the right technology, a good mesothelioma biomarker could act as a homing beacon.
 It could help treatments target mesothelioma cancer cells.

 Researchers have applied this line of thinking to recently developed immunotherapy.
-Scientists engineered cancer-killing immune cells to target mesothelin.
+Scientists engineered cancer-killing immune cells to target mesothelin, the protein mesothelioma cells make more abundantly than healthy cells.
 This means the immune cells essentially targeted mesothelioma tumors.
 Compared to earlier treatments, patients in this study lived more than one year longer than average.

 Study Spotlight: Mesothelioma Biomarker-Targeted CAR T Cells